 - 4.1 The use of obstacle material not provided by the Organising Committee is forbidden under penalty of Disqualification and/or fine (240.
 2 and 242.2.6).
 Practice obstacles may only be jumped in the direction for which they are flagged.
 No part of the practice obstacles may be physically held by any person. - 4.2 Ground lines may be placed directly underneath the first part of an obstacle or up to 1 m away on the take-off side.
 If there is a ground-line in front of the obstacle, a ground-line may be used behind the obstacle at an equal distance up to maximum.
 1 m. - 4.3 Any obstacles 1.30 m or higher must have a minimum of two poles, in cups, on the take-off side of the obstacle, regardless of whether or not a ground line is used.
 The lower pole must always be below 1.30 m. - 4.4 If crossed poles are used as the top part of an obstacle, they must be able to fall individually.
 The top end of the poles must be in a cup.
 However there can be a horizontal top pole behind the crossed poles, which must be at least 20 cm higher than the centre of the crossed poles - 4.5 The top poles of an obstacle must always be in cups at both ends.
-If the pole is resting on the edge of a cup it must be on the far edge and never on the near edge. - 4.6 For Competitions where the maximum obstacle height is 1.40m or less, the obstacles in the practice arena may not exceed in height and width 10 cm more than the actual maximum height and width of the obstacles of the competition in progress.
-If the obstacle height of the competition in progress is greater than 1.40m, the obstacles in the practice arena may not exceed 1.80 m in width and 1.60 m in height. - 4.7 It is not permitted to walk horses over poles when these are elevated or placed in cups at one or both ends. - 4.8 The Organising Committee may provide material to simulate a water ditch. - 5.
-Gymnastic Training - 5.1 Athletes may train their horses in gymnastic exercises using placing poles on the ground, but obstacles used for this purpose may not exceed 1.30 metres in height and 1.60 metres in spread.
-Athletes using such obstacles must not violate the rules against rapping (See Art 243.2.1). - 5.2 Placing Poles: if there is enough space only single placing poles may be used and placed on the ground on the takeoff side not closer than 2.50 m to a vertical obstacle not exceeding 1.30 m in height.
-A-placing pole may be used on the landing side not closer than 2.50 m when the obstacle is jumped at the trot or 3.00 m if at the canter on the landing side may be used. - 5.3 Exercising and Training: whenever possible provision should be made for athletes to exercise and train in the presence of a steward for several hours in the morning.
-Athletes may change obstacles providing articles 201.4, 201.5 and 201.6 are not contravened. - 6.
-Combinations are permitted as long as there is enough space and it they are built with correct distances.
-The organizing Committee must provide the material.
-When training areas are crowded athletes may only use single obstacles - 7.
-The schooling area(s) must always be supervised by a steward when in use.
+If the pole is resting on the edge of a cup it must be on the far edge and never on the near edge. - For Competitions where the maximum obstacle height is 1.40m or less, the obstacles in the practice arena may not exceed in height and width 10 cm more than the actual maximum height and width of the obstacles of the competition in progress.
+If the obstacle height of the competition in progress is greater than 1.40m, the obstacles in the practice arena may not exceed 1.80 m in width and 1.60 m in height. - 4.7 It is not permitted to walk horses over poles when these are elevated or placed in cups at one or both ends. - 4.8 The Organising Committee may provide material to simulate a water ditch.